giampy1969/adafruit-motor-shield-old-simulink-drivers/README.md

 Old Simulink&reg; driver blocks for two Arduino motor shields

 NOTE:
 The last time I have used this package was in 2014.
 Franky de Bruyne managed to get it to work for MATLAB 2016b aftes several tweaks, see [his review here](https://www.mathworks.com/matlabcentral/fileexchange/46133-motor-shields?tab=reviews#reviews_1948578) for more information.
 Many things have changed since then so I do not think this can work out of the box in a more recent MATLAB&reg; version.
-So I suggest you to look at the [Simulink Support Package for Arduino](https://www.mathworks.com/matlabcentral/fileexchange/40312-simulink-support-package-for-arduino-hardware) and find compatible board first.
+So I suggest you to look at the [Simulink Support Package for Arduino](https://www.mathworks.com/matlabcentral/fileexchange/40312-simulink-support-package-for-arduino-hardware) and find compatible boards first.
 Then try to use this package only if everything else fails.

 CONTENT:
 This package contains motor driver blocks for 3 Arduino Motor Shields: